1. About the NSTS Program

 In addition to the school’s registration fee, Associates are responsible for travel expenses to and from Misano, Italy, including a visa if needed.
-The Nida School will cover other costs related to the session, including room, board and coffee breaks.
+The Nida School will cover other costs related to the session, including single-occupancy hotel accommodation, three meals a day at the hotel, and all coffee breaks.

 Each year, a limited number of bursaries are made available to partially cover the cost of the school, ranging in value from €500 to €1500.
 If an applicant wishes to apply for a bursary, a written request outlining both merit and need must accompany their school application when submitted.
 Priority is given to those not residing in Europe or North America.
 Decisions about bursaries will be communicated to applicants at the same time as decisions regarding admission.

 A limited number of auditors are admitted to NSTS each year.
 Requests to audit must be submitted in advance to the Dean of Admissions.
 If accepted, payment for auditing must be made prior to the beginning of NSTS.
 Auditor fees are 50% of associate fees.
 Additional travel, lodging, and meal costs are paid by the auditor directly.

 Recognition of NSTS’s contributions to translation research is increasing each year.
 Currently the event is held annually and is limited to twenty-five associates.
 Whereas the positive experience of past associates and the attractive themes and faculty of future schools result in numerous alumni applications, in order for others to benefit from NSTS, it is necessary to restrict alumni participation.
 Assessment of alumni applications will include a review of the previous attendance and contributions of the applicant.
 Only those who have demonstrated extraordinary participation will be considered for a second NSTS.
 Alumni participation is limited to two, non-consecutive schools.
 No more than three alumni will be admitted each year.
 No bursaries will be provided for alumni.

 2.8.
 Spouse and Family Policy